PARTICIPANTS MUST PROVIDE ALL OF THEIR OWN EQUIPMENT. No gear is included in the clinic fee. Participants must have at a minimum the following:

 - Waterproof camera if desired

 If you do not have your own gear, the following places can rent gear to you.
-Please call them to inquire about reserving a gear rental as rentals are NOT included or arranged through the clinic.
+Please call them to inquire about arranging a gear rental as rentals are NOT included or arranged through the clinic.

 - Go With the Flow (Roswell, GA) – (770) 992-3200